-In South India landing in Kerala state gives you the real sense of allure, charm and excellent hospitality, while moving to Andhra Pradesh state will witness you some historical beauties of India.
+In South India landing in Kerala state gives you the real sense of allure, charm, and excellent hospitality, while moving to Andhra Pradesh state will witness some historical beauties of India.

-It starts from the south of the Satpura and the Vindyan ranges surrounding the Deccan Plateau and ends with the Western Ghats and the Eastern Ghats.
+It starts from the south of the Satpura and the Vindhya ranges surrounding the Deccan Plateau and ends with the Western Ghats and the Eastern Ghats.

 When you step into the dynamic state of Karnataka, you will be overjoyed to see the pleasant hospitality whereas the land of Tamil Nadu has some of the finest architectural temples that speak volumes about its adored past.

-It offers an amazingly or remarkably unmatched scenic beauty and mesmerize you to visit here.
-Let’s explore, Some of South India’s most gripping holiday destinations:
+South India offers an amazingly or remarkably unmatched scenic beauty and mesmerizes you to visit here.
+Let’s explore, some of South India’s most gripping holiday destinations:

 Recognized for being the “Scotland of the South“, Coorg is an enchanting hill station located not so far from Bangalore.

 Over the sound of the waterfall.
 There is no better place for this than Coorg, which easily makes it to the list of best places to visit in South India.

 Nestled within the lush greenery of the Western Ghats in Coorg is the spectacular Abbey Falls, with water cascading down from a height of 70 feet.
 Talacauvery the place of origin of the Cauvery river from the Brahmagiri Hills also extremely sacred.

 Golden work is done on every painting at Namdroling Monastery and the unparalleled view from Raja’s seat.

 What is the Best time to visit Coorg, Karnataka?: Summer days are pleasant with cool and fresh air, while the nighttime gets a bit chilly.